will give “State of the University” address

 North Dakota.
 He served in the state senate and as lieutenant

-governor.
-He also chaired the constitutional revision committee.
+governor, and chaired the constitutional revision committee.

 Continuing his commitment to his state after his death,